 - Blend until smooth.
 You want to use a high-power blender if you can, to be able to whip up the frozen fruit without leaving behind big chunks.

 - Adjust to taste.
 Add more honey to make it a little sweeter.
 If you like yours a bit thinner, add more milk.
 Need it a bit thicker?
 Add more yogurt until you’ve reached your desired consistency.
 Enjoy immediately!

 Follow these helpful tips to make the best peach smoothie every time!
 Making it vegan, substituting ingredients, and using frozen fruit the proper way are just a few ways to help with this peach smoothie.
 Try these tips to make your homemade smoothie even better!

 - Make more smoothies.
 Double or triple the recipe to serve more people.

 - Peel fresh peaches.
 If you’re using fresh peaches and ice cubes, think about peeling the peaches first.
 Frozen peaches generally come peeled already.
 It’s not necessary, but there will be extra gritty textures if you don’t.

-- If you are not adding yogurt to your smoothie but would like a thicker consistency, then frozen fruit and even extra ice cubes are a good idea.
+- No yogurt.
+If you are not adding yogurt to your smoothie but would like a thicker consistency, then frozen fruit and even extra ice cubes are a good idea.

 - Don’t throw away overripe bananas!
 Learning how to freeze bananas when they’re nice and ripe is a great way to reduce waste and to always have them on hand to pop in a smoothie to thicken it up anytime you want.